-- 1. Air-conditioning units in the front yard are prohibited, unless approved by the Board of Architects in exceptional circumstances. - 2.
+- 1. Air-conditioning units in the front yard are prohibited, unless approved by the Board of Architects when no other location is available and the proposed location is compatible with the neighborhood. - 2.
 All air-conditioning units or equipment shall meet noise level requirements in the City Code, Chapter 38 Article II, Section 38-29 as amended. - 3.
 Any air-conditioning unit or equipment, except for window wall units, shall be visually screened from view from a canal, waterway, lake, bay, golf course or street view with a wall or landscaping. - 4.
-Air-conditioning units or equipment shall comply with required setbacks.
+Air-conditioning units or equipment shall comply with required setbacks of the building site.